Financial-ML/Market-Analysis/README.md

 Python-connector:(DWX_ZeroMQ_Connector_v2_0_1_RC8.py) the client.
 ### Setup
 1. Follow ZMQ installation steps in [(here)](https://github.com/darwinex/dwx-zeromq-connector).
-1. Download the code in connect [(here)](https://github.com/Financial-ML/Market-Analysis/tree/master/Connect).
+1. Download the code in Connect [(here)](https://github.com/Financial-ML/Market-Analysis/tree/master/Connect).
-1. Generate the Dataset [(here)](#Dataset) to use it in ML-Models.
+1. Generate the Dataset to use it in ML-Models[(here)](#Dataset).
 1. Generate the Model [(here)](#ML-Models).
-1. Copy the PKL file in the same project of Connect code.
+1. Copy the PKL file in the same Python project of Connect code.
 1. Open MQL4 and any python IDE.
 1. load MQL4-connector in MQL4.
 1. In Python IDE in console type the following in order: